Updated: 9/5/2022 | Mexico City Travel Guide

 What to Do in Mexico City

-Here is a list of the best things to do in Downtown Mexico City (Centro Historico) and within the city.
+Here is a list of the best things to do in Downtown Mexico City (Centro Historico) and throughout the city.

 #1 Visit the Zocalo

 The Zocalo (or square) is located in Centro Historico.
 It’s very close to the government buildings and here you’ll find plenty of cultural attractions.

 #2 Visit the Palacio de Bellas Artes